napol-n/WriteUp/HackTheBox/DETECTING WINDOWS ATTACKS WITH SPLUNK.md

 This method leverages Zeek logs for accurate detection of Kerberos authentication attacks.

-+ 0 Use the "kerberos_bruteforce" index and the "bro:kerberos:json" sourcetype.
+#### Q14 Use the "kerberos\_bruteforce" index and the "bro:kerberos:json" sourcetype.
 Was the "accrescent/windomain.local" account part of the Kerberos user enumeration attack?
 Answer format: Yes, No

 YES

-## Detecting Kerberoasting
+### Detecting Kerberoasting

 Kerberoasting is anActive Directory attack where attackers requestService Tickets (TGS) for accounts with Service Principal Names (SPNs) and attempt tocrack them offline.
 It exploits theRC4 encryption used for these tickets.